-(Marl ⊠ k One) QUARTERLY REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 F or the quarterly period ended March 31, 2020 OR TRANSITION REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For th e transition period from to Commission File Number: 001-38682 T. O. T. .
-KOL DIAK SCIENCES I NC.
-(Exac ct Name of Registrant as Specified in its Chart er) Delaware (State or other jurisdiction of incorporation or organization) 2631 Hanover Street Palo Alto, CA (Address of principal executive offices s) 27-0476525 (I.R.S.
-Employer Identification No.) 94304 (Zip Code) 's telephone number, including area code: (650) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which register red Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC ding 12 months (or for such shorter period that the registed No \Box en subject to such filing requirements for the past 90 days.
-S-T (Indicate by check mark whether the registrant has sul §232.405 of this chapter) during the preceding 12 mont bmitted electronically every Interactive Data File requi hs (or for such shorter period that the registrant was re lation Indicate by check mark whether the registrant is a larth company.
-See the definitions of "large accelerated filange Act. rge accelerated filer, an accelerated filer, a non-accelera er," "accelerated filer," "smaller reporting company," a Large e accelerated filer Accelerated filer \boxtimes Non- accelerated filer Smaller reporting company \boxtimes Emerging growth company \boxtimes financ If an emerging growth company, indicate by check model accounting standards provided pursuant to Section nark if the registrant has elected not to use the extended $13(a)$ of the Exchange Act. $oxtimes$ l transition period for complying with any new or revised Indicate by check mark whether the registrant is a sh ell company (as defined in Rule 12b-2 of the Exchange e Act).
-Yes □ No ⊠ As of April 30, 2020, the registrant had 44,484,495 s hares of common stock \$0,0001 par value per share o uitstanding
+(Mar k One) X QUARTERLY REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Fo or the quarterly period ended September 30, 202 20 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For t he transition period from to Commission File Number: 001-38682 KO] DIAK SCIENCES I NC.
+(Ex act Name of Registrant as Specified in its Chart er) Delaware (State or other jurisdiction of incorporation or organization) 1200 Page Mill Road Palo Alto, CA (Address of principal executive offic es) 27-0476525 (I.R.S.
+Employer Identification No.) 94304 (Zip Code) t's telephone number, including area code: (650) Securities registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC • as filed all reports required to be filed by Section 13 or 1 gistrant was required to file such reports), and (2) has been 15(d) of the Securities Exchange Act of 1934 during the en subject to such filing requirements for the past 90 days S-T (ubmitted electronically every Interactive Data File requinths (or for such shorter period that the registrant was rec · · arge accelerated filer, an accelerated filer, a non-accelera filer," "accelerated filer," "smaller reporting company," a Larg e accelerated filer $\ \square$ Accelerated filer $oxed{\boxtimes}$ Non- accelerated filer Smaller reporting company \square Emerging growth company \square finan If an emerging growth company, indicate by check cial accounting standards provided pursuant to Section 9 l transition period for complying with any new or revised Indicate by check mark whether the registrant is a s hell company (as defined in Rule 12b-2 of the Exchange e Act).
+Yes □ No ⊠ As of October 31, 2020, the registrant had 44,803, 447 shares of common stock, \$0.0001 par value per sha re, outstanding.